InseeFrLab/product-labelling/README.md

 ## Documentation

-For more information about using Python
+For more information about using Python and Django